numalariamodeling/faculty-enrich-2022/content/lessons/_index.md

 **Week 1: Overview of EMOD**

 - Install PyCharm, `dtk-tools`, and `dtk-tools malaria` (Obj 2b)
-- Learn EMOD history (Obj 2a)
+- Learn development history of EMOD (Obj 2a)
 - Learn each part of EMOD software ecosystem and how they interact (Obj 2a)
-- Learn basic EMOD simulation workflow and run a barebones `ExampleSim` (Obj 2c)
+- Learn basic EMOD simulation workflow and run a barebones `ExampleSim` (Obj 2a, 2c)

 **Week 2: Basic building blocks of EMOD**